jads-databank/time-series/README.md

 ## CWRU Bearing dataset

 #### https://csegroups.case.edu/bearingdatacenter/pages/download-data-file
-For easy preprocessing and usage of the data in python language, we recommend using the multivariate-cwru packaged, which can be installed via pip
+For easy preprocessing and usage of the data in python language, we recommend using the multivariate-cwru packaged, which can be installed via pip.

 See https://pypi.org/project/multivariate-cwru/ for more information.

 ## Paderborn Bearing Dataset